ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 2.4.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-4-0>`__,
 it is possible to stop the genetic algorithm after any generation.
-All you need to do it to return the string ``"stop"`` in the callback function ``callback_generation``.
-When this callback function is implemented and assigned to the ``callback_generation`` parameter in the constructor of the ``pygad.GA`` class, then the algorithm immediately stops after completing its current generation.
+All you need to do it to return the string ``"stop"`` in the callback function ``on_generation``.
+When this callback function is implemented and assigned to the ``on_generation`` parameter in the constructor of the ``pygad.GA`` class, then the algorithm immediately stops after completing its current generation.
 Let's discuss an example.

 Assume that the user wants to stop algorithm either after the 100 generations or if a condition is met.
 The user may assign a value of 100